COGS121G/Assignment1/README.md

 # Group Member Contribution Documentation
 Amr:
-Worked on styling and design implementation for site as a whole in chat and index.
-Helped conceptualize website.
-Got photos to start working in the app.
+Worked on styling landing and chat pages.
+Overall design implementation for site as a whole in chat and index.
+Helped conceptualize main website features like delete, sort and other.
+Fixed a tedious bug where user profile pictures were not workig.
 Heroku Wiz Kid.

 Jean:
 Helped with working with mongodb.
 Delete functionality, formatting index.html and working with post.
 Worked on UI elements in index.html and Back end functionality for chat.